If you are an aspiring product manager, you might picture the role as being something like this:

-- Short-term execution will be valued more than long-term strategy.
+- Short-term execution will be valued more than long-term planning.

 It is easy to get sucked into doing only the “visible” things for dopamine hits.
-However, to build a great product, you also need to put in a lot of work behind closed doors and be okay with it never getting recognized.
+However, to build a great product, you also need to put in a lot of work behind closed doors and be okay with that fact that your impact will never be fully recognized.

 If you have read this far and not once doubted your commitment to the product manager path, congratulations!
 You might have passed the first test.